A Waiver of Liability is used to:

 - Intramural athletics and other recreational activities

-If waivers are needed for events or activity, departments should use the university’s current waiver form.
+If waivers are needed for events or activity, departments should use the university’s Consent Waiver Release and Indemnity Agreement.
 The Office of Risk Management can advise on the use of the waiver form for your specific event or activity.